panique/php-sass-watcher/README.md

 # PHP-SASS-WATCHER

+*This was meant as an experiment and resulted in [Laravel SASS](https://github.com/panique/laravel-sass), a better compiler for SASS in pure PHP.
+There are also better scripts for doing this job, like all the JavaScript build tools.
+Please keep this in mind :) !*

 ## What does this tool do ?

 The php-sass-watcher is not a standalone compiler, it's just a little method that uses the excellent